kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 Default behaviour with no configuration is to take control of all block-renderings.
 If something goes wrong, it will output html like Umbraco normally would without the plugin installed.

-- If `enabledFor` is in use, it will only render blocks whose alias match the list.
+- If `enableFor` is in use, it will only render blocks whose alias match the list.
 - If `disableFor` is in use, it will render all blocks except aliases matching the list.

 ### Razor View